-The rent etc. Rent: DKK comprises: DKK Heating on account Water on account DKK DKK Payment for shared antenna Residents Association membership DKK Other: DKK Other: DKK DKK Total per month/quarter Taxes: Rent includes taxes and duty as of (date): In the case of future changes in taxes this date will be used as a reference point.
-Rent shall be paid to: The rent ect is to be paid via AU Selfservice: https://mit.au.dk/
+The rent etc. Rent: DKK comprises: DKK Heating on account Water on account DKK Payment for shared antenna DKK Residents Association membership DKK Other: DKK Other: DKK DKK Total per month/quarter Rent includes taxes and duty as of (date): Taxes: In the case of future changes in taxes this date will be used as a reference point.
+Rent shall be paid to: The rent etc. must be paid to the landlord's bank account.: (name of bank) or another place of payment as instructed by the landlord.
+Payment to a bank is considered payment at the instructed place of payment.